grpc/proposal/A83-xds-gcp-authn-filter.md

 ### Filter Behavior

+The filter will maintain a cache of GcpServiceAccountIdentityCallCredentials instances, one for each audience, along with a last-used timestamp for each one.
+The maximum number of entries in the cache is bounded by the config field `cache_config.cache_size`; if the cache exceeds that size, then the entry with the oldest last-used timestamp will be removed.

 When the filter processes the RPC's initial metadata, it will first attempt to determine the audience for the request by looking at the cluster metadata key corresponding to the filter instance name, which